greatcyan/portfolio/SQL Aggregation Functions.md

 ### SQL Aggregation Functions
-In this document, we explore SQL aggregation functions, which are essential for summarizing and analyzing data in relational databases.
-Aggregation functions perform calculations on a set of values and return a single result.
-They are widely used in SQL queries to group data, calculate statistics, and generate insights from large datasets.
+This is a curated details on SQL aggregation functions along with sample queries demonstrating their usage.
+Aggregation functions are crucial for summarizing and analyzing data in relational databases, and this guide provides practical examples to help you effectively apply these functions in your SQL queries.

 ```SQL